dgreif/remix-vs-next-fetch/README.md

 # Remix vs Next.js Fetch

 While testing out both Remix and Next.js, I noticed that the `fetch` polyfill for Next.js seems to be significantly faster than the Remix version.
-This is a simple reproduction to demonstrat the differences.
+This is a simple reproduction to demonstrate the differences.

 Here are the results from running `node index.mjs`: